 Ross Honeywill – author & social scientist

 is a an internationally published author, management consultant and social scientist.
 Ross has written four business books – the most recent published in North America in late 2012.
 He has also had two narrative non-fiction books published and is working on his sixth book, a novel titled Angel’s Trumpet.
-He is currently a doctoral candidate in the Department of Philosophy & Gender Studies at the University of Tasmania.
+He recently completed a PhD in Social Philosophy & Gender Equity at the University of Tasmania.

-Widely known for his work as a social researcher who applied value theory to the everyday challenges of developed economies, Ross spent 16 years measuring and mapping the impact of a changing social fabric on the future of business & politics, of marketers and employers.
+Widely known for his work as a social researcher who applies value theory to the everyday challenges of developed economies, Ross spent 16 years measuring and mapping the impact of a changing social fabric on the future of business & politics, of the marketplace and the workplace.

 Ross Honeywill is national convenor of the Centre for Gender Equity, and CEO of NEO Consulting Group.